Task fields & Tags

 - Enter a Due Date

 Tab+Dto focus on the due date field.

-To remove a due date:
+To remove a due date or due time:

 If you only set a task due time with no due date, the due date will default to today’s date.

 Recurring or repeating tasks